 2018/04/07 21:06 , Author: House Solution

 I start with our must read exclusive practical guide If you are moving to Cairo in Egypt, there are different neighborhoods where you can live.
 Maybe you already signed up for an expat forum or checked some websites to get information about Cairo’s neighborhoods.
 In that case, you might have seen the name of Maadi several times.
 Many foreigners who are moving to Egypt, consider to find an apartment for rent in Maadi or Villa for rent in Maadi as the best of the best decision you will ever take And find the reasons below..

 1. The streets are green

-Have you ever been in Berlin?
+Have you ever been to Berlin?
 Or did you ever went to a German city in general?
 If you did, you will know how it looks like, living in a green city.
 Maadi is green, And Maadi Sarayat is even greener, than a German city.
 There has been a policy for years, obligating the citizens of Maadi to maintain and improve their gardens.
 Because of this, the neighborhood is full of palm trees, cactus, and more exotic species.
 The trees provide shade during the hot summer, and also clean air.
 This makes Maadi totally different from most other areas in Cairo, since there are often no trees, and the air is heavily polluted.

 2. Shops are so close!

 There are plenty of supermarkets.
-Because of all the different supermarkets, you can buy a large variation of provisions.
+Because of all the different supermarkets, you can buy a large variety of provisions.
 All kinds of food are available.
 You can buy all kinds of European products, you will find sushi, American burgers and there is even a German bakery.
-With the Grand-mall and Maadi Carrefour nearby, also the more luxury goods are easily to find.
+With the Grand-mall and Maadi Carrefour nearby, also the more luxury goods are easy to find.
 And, in street 233, you will find all kinds of tools and building materials.